Laila Taher: Career

 She holds a bachelor's degree in social work and was supposed to be a social worker, as her father had planned, but her tendency to acting while studying at the university prevented her parents from achieving her plan.

 The life of fame as a TV presenter began with the beginning of the Egyptian television broadcast in 1960, where she was collected by many meetings and situations with the television director Robert Sayegh, who was one of the first generation of television directors, as he helped and encouraged her and her family until she became a successful broadcaster to present many important programs.
 The most prominent of which was the (TV Magazine) program, which was presented for a long time even after Ramses Naguib discovered and chose her stage name from the heroines of Ihsan Abdel Quddous's novels.

 She chose Laila for her love and intense love for the late singer Laila Mourad, and she says about herself: My beginning in the Egyptian cinema was through Abu Hadid (1958), in which I played a supporting the role with actor Farid Shawqi.
 After she refused to be hired as a full-time television presenter she became a full time actress.

-Her real breakthrough to fame was in 1964, when she paired with actor and producer Salah Zulfikar who was popularly known as "Fares al Ahlem" [Knight of dreams] and she won her first leading role opposite Zulfikar in A Husband on Vacation (1964).
-Taher says about this film: It is one of the most important films of my career, in addition to Soft Hands (1963) and Saladin (1963).
-She formed a lovely duet with Zulfikar in over twenty artworks in film, television and in stage.
+Her real breakthrough to fame was in 1964, when she was paired with box-office mogul Salah Zulfikar, and won her first leading role opposite him in A Husband on Vacation (1964), the film was a box office hit.
+Taher says about this film: It is one of the most important films of my career, in addition to Soft Hands (1963) and Saladin the Victorious (1963).
+She formed a lovely duet with Salah Zulfikar in over twenty artworks in film, television and in stage.
 In 2021, she announced her full retirement from acting.